 Can I get them done if my teeth are healthy?

 Yes.
 You can get your crowns done even if your teeth are healthy.
 However, we recommend getting them done before any decay occurs.
-If you wait until after the damage is done, it may be difficult to save the tooth.
+If you wait until after the damage is done, it may be harder to save the tooth.

 What is a dental bridge?